 + PRO: Apartments in Taiwan are bigger than elsewhere in East Asia

-Living spaces tend to be larger than in Japan – bedrooms are often small but living rooms will be on par with apartments in the West.
-Utilities are good and fairly easy to set up, including air conditioning and wireless internet.
-Other luxuries, like an oven or clothes dryer, can be bought fairly cheaply, as most apartments don’t come with these furnishings.
+Living spaces tend to be larger than in Japan – bedrooms are typically small, but living rooms will be on par with apartments in the West.
+Utilities, including air conditioning and wireless internet, are good and fairly easy to set up.
+Other luxuries, like an oven or clothes dryer, can be bought fairly cheaply, as most apartments don't come with these furnishings.

 - CON: Many apartments are older and don't have elevators

 If accommodation isn't being arranged through a company, expats may find themselves looking at a lot of unregistered fifth-floor 'walkups' that don't have elevator access.
 Living on the top floor of an older building also leaves tenants vulnerable to roof leaks and, in the summer, exceedingly hot rooms.
-If the low price and living conditions of these top-floor apartments suit one's needs, then they can be a good option.
+If these top-floor apartments' low prices and living conditions suit one's needs, tthey can be an option for expats to consider.
 Otherwise, it may be worth waiting until better accommodation becomes available.

 - CON: Apartments in Taipei tend to look 'cheap'

 Apartments in Taipei are often painted in cheap white paint, and some landlords prohibit painting over.
-Flooring tends to be cheap tile and the metal bars and textured glass windows are not aesthetically pleasing.
+The flooring tends to be cheap tile, and the metal bars and textured glass windows are not aesthetically pleasing.

 Lifestyle in Taipei

 + PRO: Life in Taipei is characterised by convenience